 Edit 5/21/20: I document how I use Raise.com to earn ~8.25% at Walmart and ~9.25% at CVS here.

 Random Observation #2: You Can Change Categories on the BoA Cash Rewards Category relatively freely

 So long as you haven’t already changed the category in your BoA Cash Rewards card in a given month, you may do so at any time during the month.
 Let’s say that you have a card designated as your “gas” card but are about to spend $200 on medication at the end of the month at a pharmacy.
 On the 31st of the month you could change your card to “pharmacy”, make the $200 pharmacy purchase, then revert the card back to a “gas” card the very next day on the 1st.
 If you do this, be aware that you’ll be unable to make subsequent changes until the 1st of the following month.
 It’s a pretty interesting strategy.

 The below screenshot shows how easy it is to choose a new category.
 It also shows the historical spend on the card across all categories.
 Unsurprisingly, I only used our “online” card for online purchases.

 Random Observation #3: Having many of the BoA Cash Rewards card is great

-Between my wife and I we have 4 cards.
+Between my wife and I we have 5 Cash Rewards cards.
 2 are permanently designated as “online.”
 1 is permanently designated as “gas.”
-The last remaining card can be whatever we want.
+The remaining two card can be whatever we want.

 Random Observation #4: BoA’s website is frustrating